Neha-22-data/Reddit_Datapipeline/README.md

 ![Pipeline Architecture](RedditDataEngineering.png)

 ## Components -
-- Docker: Containerization platform that packages applications and their dependencies
+**- Docker:** Containerization platform that packages applications and their dependencies
 - Apache Airflow: orchestrator for scheduling and managing ETL workflows
 - Celery: Facilitates distributed task execution, enhancing scalability and performance
 - PostgreSQL: Utilized for intermediate data storage and manipulation